samouh-waleed/Hospital-System/README.md

-# What language I used
-I used Java
 # Description
 Used Java to create a well-organized and developed hospital system from scratch.
 Learnt about System Design and JUnit Testing best practices
 # What I leanred